 With Session Replay, you can drill down further into the details of detected errors:

-- Observe the customer impact by replaying and viewing a session (in cases where the problem isn't obvious)
+- Observe the customer impact by replaying and viewing a session when the problem isn't obvious.

-Developers can use Session Replay as a means to view, analyze, reproduce, and fix errors.
+Developers can use Session Replay to view, analyze, reproduce, and fix errors.

-For the purpose of error drill-down, it isn't necessary to have all sessions recorded.
+For error drill-down, you don't need to have all sessions recorded.
 You could use cost and traffic control to record only a subset of sessions.
-If the error to be analyzed is not too sporadic, it can be detected even if only 20% of sessions are recorded.
+If the error to be analyzed isn't too sporadic, it can be detected even if only 20% of sessions are recorded.

 Because Session Replay is the best way to demonstrate what the user actually did, it provides the means to resolve customer complaints.
 Use Session Replay to:

-- See the exact journey of the customer on your application
+- See the exact journey of the customer in your application.

-To resolve customer complaints, it's ideal that all sessions be recorded.
-However, to save storage space, it's recommended that a lower retention time be set.
+For customer complaint resolution, it's ideal that all sessions be recorded.
+However, to save storage space, we recommend that a lower retention time be set.

-Session Replay can also be used to detect and analyze the following issues:
+You can use Session Replay to detect and analyze the following issues:

-- The process flow is too complicated, and users tend to leave your application midway
+- The process flow is too complicated, and users leave your application midway.

-- The app is slow, and the user clicks repeatedly to move on to the next screen
+- The application is slow, and the user repeatedly clicks to move to the next page.

-- The app isn't working as expected on all browsers
+- The application doesn't work as expected on all browsers.

-- The mobile web apps prompt the user to change the orientation of the phone, but the user doesn't understand the prompt
+- The mobile web app prompts the user to change the orientation of their mobile device, but the user doesn't understand the prompt.